 See the full concert here.

-Probably the most famous waltz ever written, the piece composed in 1866 and first performed in February, 1867.
-Since then, it has been one of the most consistently popular pieces of music in the classical repertoire, despite the initial performance was considered only a mild success.
-The waltz is traditionally broadcast by all public-law television and radio stations exactly at midnight on New Year’s Eve, and on New Year’s Day it is a customary encore piece at the annual Vienna New Year’s Concert.
+Probably the most famous waltz ever written, the piece was composed in 1866 and first performed in February 1867.
+Since then, it has been one of the most consistently popular pieces of music in the classical repertoire, despite the initial performance being considered only a mild success.
+The waltz is traditionally broadcast by all public-law television and radio stations exactly at midnight on New Year’s Eve, and on New Year’s Day, it is a customary encore piece at the annual Vienna New Year’s Concert.